psychedelicsocietyofkansascity/pskc-site/_pages/kcpc.md

 We would like to extend our sincerest graditudes for those who are sponsoring KCPC and making this possible {: .text-center}

-{% include gallery id="gallery2" layout="half" caption="This is a half gallery layout example." %}
+{% include gallery id="gallery2" layout="half" caption="The Official Sponsors of KCPC 2025" %}

 ###### Help Out
 {: .text-center}